ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 In this scenario, Personalization Data is associated with the Trusted Component Binary "tc-uuid" from Scenario 1.

 The Trusted Component Developer places encrypted Personalization Data in the SUIT manifest, and it will be delivered by the TAM.
-The SUIT manifest processor decrypts it and then store it into file named "config.json", and then install the dependency component.
+The SUIT manifest processor decrypts it, then stores it in a file named "config.json", and then installs the dependency component.

 The TAM delivers the SUIT manifest of the Personalization Data which depends on the Trusted Component Binary from Scenario 1.